leanprover-community/lean4-samples/SimpleMonads/readme.md

 ```

 Notice here the extracted value in `r` is the pair `Float × Nat` so `r.2` then is the updated
-`state`, or the count of times we did a successful divide and we get the same result, 90 good
+`state` which we want to keep around so we get the running tally of the number of times we did a
-divides.
+successful divide and we get the same result: 90 good divides.

-Ok, now to bring it all together, you don't need to use `bind` manually like this because the `do
+Ok, now to bring it all together, you don't need to use `bind` manually like this because the
-Notation` can chain monadic actions using bind automatically, so you can rewrite the divideIt
+`do` notation can chain monadic actions using bind automatically, so you can rewrite the divideIt
 function as:

 ```lean